voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

         export_dir = "/path/for/images-dir"

-        # The Dataset or DatasetView to export
+        # The dataset or view to export
         dataset_or_view = fo.Dataset(...)

         # Export the dataset